 - Your favorite vegetables such as broccoli, cauliflower or oven roasted cabbage slices (you could use this Italian Roasted Vegetables Recipe to get you started)

-- A small serving of Basmati Rice if you’re on Cycle 2 (make sure you eat this for lunch if you’re serving with rice)
+- A small serving of Basmati Rice or Brown Rice if you’re on Cycle 2 (make sure you eat this for lunch if you’re serving with rice)

 - A light pasta if you’re on Cycle 3 (make sure you make extra sauce if you’re pairing this dish with pasta)